 “Hello to you too Isaac,” she said not sounding at all surprised that he answered.
 “Do you know when she’ll be back?”

 Isaac Faust was a close family friend.
 Taryn had practically known him all of her life, someone whom she could trust wholeheartedly.
 And was now working under her mother in law, doing what he could to be an accomplished lawyer while also not letting it get to his head.
-Which he was probably one of the humblest in the profession.
+Which is why he was probably one of the humblest in the profession.

 “Not for a while sadly, an issue came up and had to be taken care of.”